 Early Intervention

 While reading can be taught at any age, it becomes much more difficult the longer you wait.
 At The Academy of Scholars, we don’t just teach everybody to read through immersion and then try to rescue those who needed specific skills instruction all along.
-We focus on strategic teaching from the youngest grades so that all aspects of reading are addressed step-by-step.
+Our lessons do not rely on memorization, context clues, drilling, or repetition.
+Instead, we focus on strategic teaching from the youngest earliest grades so that all aspects of reading are addressed step-by-step.

 Trained Teachers

-We pride ourselves in the fact that our teachers have received extensive training in our curriculum for struggling readers.
+We pride ourselves in the fact that our teachers have received extensive training in our reading curriculum.
 Too often, teachers know the general concepts behind reading instruction, but they have had no exposure to the specific methods for teaching it.
 Our teachers are all on the same page with a program that works from Pre-K up to 6th grade.

 This is no hodge-podge, arbitrary curriculum that differs from class to class.
 Teachers instruct from a cohesive, highly successful, research-based curriculum, and students learn skills that build on each other from one grade to the next.

-If students are struggling, our teachers know how to identify this in the youngest grades and get them the support they need immediately through individual or small group work.
+If students are struggling, our teachers know how to identify this and get them the support they need immediately.

 Diagnostic Tools

-We hear about too many struggling readers who slip through the cracks, often because they are intelligent and well-behaved, so they can mask their reading difficulties.
-Our staff is trained in diagnostic tools, so we can regularly assess all students and determine what interventions are needed for struggling readers.
+We hear about too many struggling readers who slip through the cracks, often because they are intelligent and well-behaved so that they can mask their reading difficulties.
+Our staff uses computer-adaptive assessments, that can accurately determine a student’s reading level and skills.
+Diagnostic tools such as the one described are beneficial for tracking progress, and creating informed instruction or intervention.

 Daily Immersion